107 Beacon was built ca. 1862, one of six contiguous houses (101-103-105-107-109-111 Beacon) built at about the same time and in the same style.

 107 Beacon was inherited by Thomas S. Bradlee, and in March of 1928 he applied for (and subsequently received) permission to significantly remodel the house, including adding new bay windows on the second story in the front and on the first story in the rear.
 The remodeling was designed by architect Richard Arnold Fisher.

-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-1).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN B-1).

 In October of 1928, Thomas Bradlee amended the plans to include a new one story brick addition in the rear, below the new bay window, the width of the house and extending twenty feet to the alley.
 It replaced a previous wooden ell.
 The addition, also designed by Richard Arnold Fisher, was built (it appears on the 1938 Bromley map) but subsequently was removed.